Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - All overlays and chat interactions of MvS are made by evo_Demon.
 - `Slightly Intoxicated Boat Guy` Diablo 2 screen rotates and sways side to side like a boat would on the ocean with [this music](https://www.youtube.com/watch?v=0UX25HFxCoc) in the background.
 	- This one is 'slightly' because the [old version](https://youtu.be/lJy1uN0nr1w?t=480) was insane and a lot of people complained.
 It gets worse.
+		- As of Season 7, the original version is in the Gamble Wheel.
 - *Dog Songs*
 	- These three songs usually accompany each other.
 The songs are accompanied by random images or gifs of dogs overlaying Diablo 2.
 	- `Gabe-acito` Dog barking remix of Despacito by Luis Fonsi.
 By the famous Gabe the dog (RIP).
 [Original video](https://www.youtube.com/watch?v=eLrsR_0yerI).